patrickbwarren/python3-HNC-solver/README.md

 the total pressure.

-In practice the coupling constant integration can be performed by any number of numerical quadrature methods but typically (for me!) a basic trapezium rule suffices.
+In practice the coupling constant integration can be performed by any number of numerical quadrature methods but a basic trapezium rule can often suffice.
 The derivative with respect to density would usually be computed numerically too.

 ### Solutes